lendres/ButtonSuite-Arduino/README.md

 # ButtonSuite

 A class for adding functionality to push (momentary) buttons.
-Includes debouncing.
+This library allows a simple momentary push button to be used as a momentary button, latching button, counter, or enumerator.
+This library uses the Bounce2 library to add debouncing functionality.

+## Types of Buttons
 This library contains two categories of button types.
 The first category is two state buttons; these are either on or off.
 The second category provides incrementing buttons that can perform different types of counting.

-## Types of Buttons
-The two categories of buttons that can be instantiated are described here.
+These two categories of buttons are described here.
 See "Software Design" below for information about how the source code implements these behaviors.

 ### Two State Buttons
 These buttons are either on or off.